Sirojiddinov07/DesignPatterns/README.md

 Concrete Product: The actual implementation of the Product interface.
 Creator: The class that declares the factory method.
 Concrete Creator: The class that implements the factory method.

+#  Abstract Factory design pattern

+The Abstract Factory design pattern is a creational pattern that provides an interface for creating families of related or dependent objects without specifying their concrete classes.
+This pattern is particularly useful when a system needs to be independent of how its objects are created and represented.

+## Key Concepts
+Abstract Factory Interface: Declares a set of methods for creating abstract products.
+Concrete Factory Classes: Implement the abstract factory interface and produce concrete products.
+Abstract Product Interface: Declares the interface for a type of product object.
+Concrete Product Classes: Implement the abstract product interface.